Most respondents rank the facilities as above average.

 What is one of the specific questions they asked you?

-Students said most interesting question asked at Touro College of Pharmacy - New York discussed the definition of 'health disparities' and required suggestions on minimizing them in pharmacy practice.
+Students said the most interesting question asked at Touro College of Pharmacy - New York discussed health disparities and how pharmacists can minimize them.
+This suggests a focus on ethical and social issues in healthcare rather than typical academic or scenario-based questions.

 They read me the definition of 'health disparities' and said, Keeping this definition in mind, what should a pharmacist do to minimize health disparities?

-Students said most difficult question asked at Touro College of Pharmacy - New York discussed focused on the types of questions asked during interviews.
+Students said most difficult question asked at Touro College of Pharmacy - New York discussed various topics, indicating a wide range of interview questions were posed.

 Most respondents had an interview of 20 - 30 minutes.